 Unit 2 In this unit students focus on developing innovative software solutions for problems, needs or opportunities that they have identified, and propose strategies for reducing security risks to data and information in a networked environment.
 In Area of Study 1 students select a topic for further study to create an innovative solution in an area of interest.
-The innovative solution can be presented as a proof of concept, a prototype or a product.
-Students engage in all steps of the problem-solving methodology.
 In Area of Study 2, as an introduction to cybersecurity, students investigate networks and the threats, vulnerabilities and risks to data and information.
 They propose strategies to protect the data accessed using a network.
 Software tools - students will use software from the following list in this unit: - A programming language.
 (VISUAL BASIC) - A graphic tool to represent a network.
 (VISIO, ADOBE CS) - Software Development programming / coding.

 Software Development - programming / coding Unit 3 In this unit students apply the problem-solving methodology to develop working software modules using a programming language.
 Students develop an understanding of the analysis, design and development stages of the problem-solving methodology.
 In Area of Study 1, students respond to teacher-provided solution requirements and designs and develop a set of working modules through the use of a programming language.
-Students examine a simple software requirements specification and a range of software design tools in order to apply specific processing features of a programming language to create working modules.
 In Area of Study 2, students analyse a need or opportunity, select an appropriate development model, prepare a project plan, develop a software requirements specification, and design a software solution.
 Area of Study 2 forms the first part of the School-Assessed Task (SAT) that is completed in unit 4, area of study 1.
 Software tools - students will use software from the following list in this unit: - An appropriate programming language (VISUAL BASIC) - Unified modelling language to create use cases (VISIO) - Appropriate tool for documenting project plans (PROJECT).
-Unit 4

-In this unit students focus on how the information needs of individuals and organisations are met through the creation of software solutions.
+Unit 4 In this unit students focus on how the information needs of individuals and organisations are met through the creation of software solutions.
 They consider the risks to software and data during the software development process, as well as throughout the use of the software solution by an organisation.
 In Area of Study 1, students apply the problem-solving stages of development and evaluation to develop their preferred design prepared in unit 3, Area of Study 2, into a software solution and evaluate the solution, chosen development model and project plan.
 Area of Study 1 forms the second part of the School Assessed Task (SAT).
 In Area of Study 2, students examine the security practices of an organisation and the risks to software and data during the development and use of the software solutions.
 Students evaluate the current security practices and develop a risk management plan.
 Software tools - students will use software from the following list in this unit: - An appropriate programming language (VISUAL BASIC) - Unified modelling language to create use cases (VISIO) - Appropriate tool for documenting project plans (PROJECT).